 - Are part of a network in their state (ideally 3 or 4 practices within the same medical neighborhood or network)

 - Are interested in learning about and increasing their capability to detect and manage patients with Alzheimer’s disease and other forms of dementia.

 - Have sufficient numbers of older patients, so that they can and are willing to submit cases for review.

-- Are willing to participate in all 12 sessions and in brief evaluation activities
+- Are willing to commit to participating in 12 sessions and in brief evaluation activities

 Topics for case-based learning and discussion include: